 The password inside this file include password’s with more and less then 8 characters

-so if you want to use it for WPA2 penetration it’s better to make a dictionary that contains passwords with minimum 8 characters so it becomes a wpa dictionary
+so if you want to use it for WPA2 Penetration Testing you should make a dictionary that contains passwords with minimum 8 characters so it becomes a wpa dictionary and Make sure you have a monitor mode wifi adapter that support WPA2 cracking

 To do that type this command :

-I called mine kalitut.txt but maybe you should call it wpa.txt if you are making it for WiFi penetration or anything you want just remember it.
+I called mine rockyoulist.txt but maybe you should call it passwordlist.txt if you are making it for WiFi penetration or anything you want just remember it.

 Now you have a good password list containing the most used password in the world.